Author: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, 1997. Updated January 2016.

 They are sometimes attributed to an insect bite or rose thorn injury, but not consistently.
 They may be more numerous in patients with altered immunity.

-Dermatofibromas most often occur on the legs and arms, but may also arise on trunk or any site of the body
+Dermatofibromas most often occur on the legs and arms, but may also arise on the trunk or any site of the body

 Because they are often raised lesions, they may be traumatised, for example by a razor.